 Shapely provides an interface to the query-only GEOS R-tree packed using the Sort-Tile-Recursive algorithm.
-Pass a list of geometry objects to the STRtree constructor to create a spatial index that you can query with another geometric object.
-Query-only means that once created, the STRtree is immutable.
-You cannot add or remove geometries.
+Pass a list of geometry objects to the STRtree constructor to create an R-tree that you can query with another geometric object.

+'''

 class strtree.STRtree(geometries)

+'''